 On the contrary to Gargia Fjellstua, bottom of Alta Canyon seemed to be completely covered by low trees.

-Having finally arrived to the viewpoint at canyon’s edge, we saw a totally different landscape, again.
+Having finally arrived to the viewpoint at canyon’s edge (brief, but steep descent), we saw a totally different landscape, again.
 And different colours.

 Alta Canyon is a relatively narrow corridor, with Alta river at its bottom.
 Canyon’s walls are made of grey stone and countless ravines; the greys totally contrasted with yellow trees.
 What a beautiful and weird view, we thought!